Paginar/gppstring/README.md

 # To do

-- Update README with usage examples
 - Add all other sections
 - Add console logging (with different log levels)
 - Create the localStorage key names (ie IABGPP_8_String)
-- Convert to Typescript / add types
 - GPP String decoder function to assist in debugging? (:thumbsdown:)

 # Contributors